 If you want to assert yourself in today’s highly competitive software market, you must be, above all, one thing: fast.
 You need to fix bugs quickly, launch new features quickly, and react to market changes quickly.
 If the most successful software startups, think of Stripe, Intercom, Asana, Twilio, or Zoom, for example, have one thing in common, then it’s a tremendous pace of innovation.
 Weekly and even daily updates have long become standard in this high-end area.

 Such release cycles are only possible if you rely on modern, flexible cloud hosting technologies.
 And the right software tools to automate build, test, and deployment processes.
 Automating software deployments is now much easier than many people think.
-This is demonstrated by the many products that we have presented in this post.
+The many products that we have presented in this post demonstrate this.
 With their powerful but at the same time simple tools, and a well thought out user experience.
 Not only the big unicorns can benefit from this.
 But also startups and SMBs, which until now have mostly provided their software manually.

 Continuous release cycles are only possible if you rely on modern, flexible cloud hosting technologies and the right software tools to automate build, test, and deployment processes.